Adding Company Accounts

 With Really Simple Systems CRM you can easily merge and copy Accounts.

-In the Accounts page, select the Accounts you wish to copy or merge using the checkboxes on the left hand side of the table.
+In the Accounts page, select the Account you wish to copy or merge using the checkbox on the left hand side of the table.
 With this action a new function button ‘More’ will appear above the table.
 Clicking on this button will give you a dropdown list of the functions available i.e. ‘Copy’ and ‘Merge’.
-Simply click your selection and the account will be copied or merged as required.
+Clicking ‘Copy will create a copy of the Account.
+Clicking ‘Merge’ will display the option to search and select the Account you wish to merge to.